drblue9001/blockchain-backpack/part1.md

 Instead of having hard coded rules for how to transact the bitcoin currency, Ethereum has a Turing complete scripting language describing how an individual transaction should change the ledger.
 A user, identified by a public/private keypair, can deploy a small program (called a contract) to the Ethereum blockchain.
 This program then has an address, and will manage its own state as programmed when users send digitally signed messages to it.

-(For a more technical introduction to the system, please see the [Ethereuem whitepaper][whitepaper].
+(For a more technical introduction to the system, please see the [Ethereum whitepaper][whitepaper].
 Most of the code samples in this document are written in [Solidity][sol].)

-During this year's April Fools day, the Ethereuem folks put out an announcement [that they were merging with Valve][fools].
+During this year's April Fools day, the Ethereum folks put out an announcement [that they were merging with Valve][fools].
 While this was meant as a joke...parts of it are actually a really good idea.

 [bitcoin]: https://bitcoin.org/
 [whitepaper]: https://github.com/ethereum/wiki/wiki/White-Paper